-The more we drove, the more we became accustomed to having the woman in the van with us.
+The more we drove, the more we became accustomed to having that woman’s voice in the van with us.
 Every so often we’d hear her say something like, “In 1.2 miles turn right onto Deer Park road and continue 3.6 miles.”
 It was pretty cool stuff.
 I even began to anticipate her voice piping up when I knew we were coming to a turn.
 I’d ask Tonya, “Shouldn’t that woman be saying something by now?”

-Unfortunately, though, there was one word that we heard the woman use a few too many times on the trip.
-That word was, “Recalculating.”
-Whenever we would miss a stated turnoff, she would go silent for a moment and then say, “Recalculating.”
+Unfortunately, though, there was one word we heard the woman use a few too many times on that trip.
+The word was, “Recalculating.”
+Whenever we missed a stated turnoff, she would go silent for a moment and then say, “Recalculating.”
 Then she would pick her directions back up from our new position.
 It got to the point where we would miss a turn and I would immediately say, “That woman is not going to like that.”
 Then right on cue we would hear, “Recalculating.”

 I’m glad that when it comes to God’s guidance in our lives, He knows how to recalculate.
-If we do miss His will for a given situation, it isn’t the end of our walk with Him.
-He doesn’t throw up His hands and say, “You missed it.
-Now you’re on your own.”
+That means that even if we do miss His will for a given situation, it isn’t the end of our walk with Him.
+He doesn’t throw up His hands and say, “Well, now you’re on your own.”
 Instead, it’s as if He says, “Recalculating.”

 I don’t know where this post finds you today, but maybe you are just coming out of a situation in which you really missed God’s will.
 Well, I’m not patting you on the back and saying, “There, there, honey, what you did was understandable,” but I am saying that God hasn’t abandoned you.
 Even now He is in “recalculating” mode concerning you, and He wants you to pick back up with Him right where you are and start following His new instructions.
 If you will do that, you’ll find that He can still take you to some wonderful places.
 Even more than that, there will be some great scenery for you to enjoy along the way.